 The Board of Advisors

-Carrington Barrs - Founder
+Carrington Barrs - Owner and Founder

 Carrington spent the first 10 years of his professional career as a superintendent and project manager for a large commercial construction company in Portland, OR (Walsh Construction).
 The next 10 years were spent operating and co-owning B&G Builders, Inc. (sold 2012), which was formed to fulfill two best friend's vision of developing and constructing socially, economically, and environmentally viable projects based on the principle of being stewards of our community through strong sustainable design and construction practices.
 During these years, Carrington also worked as an adjunct professor at Portland Community College (Sustainable Construction Practices & Advanced Blueprint Reading) and performed as a professional musician.
 In the Hood River area, Carrington taught music, math, and science at New Vision School, while continuing his real estate development and construction consulting activities.

 Carrington received a BA from the University of Florida and an MBA from the University of Washington (both in Construction Management).
 He lives in Parkdale on 16 acres with his wife, son, daughter, dog, and 14 chickens.
 Hobbies include woodworking, welding, music, mountain biking, snowboarding, surfing, traveling, and just enjoying life!